So, you’re interested in my charity cupcake challenge… What do you have to do to win this fabulous beaded cupcake? Well, it’s very simple…

 The Clinic Helping me

-So, for the past six months, I have been working with the Optimum Health Clinic.
+So, since May 2017, I have been receiving treatment from the Optimum Health Clinic.
 I will leave you to follow that link (it opens in a new tab) if you want more details about them.
 Basically, the clinic was set up by someone who had ME for seven years and managed to recover.
 They have helped thousands of patients worldwide and some do see complete recovery.

 A little while back, the clinic embarked upon a clinical trial.
 They are aiming to prove the viability of their treatment protocol.
 Ultimately, they want to have it made available through the NHS.
 Currently it is only available privately and it is pretty expensive.
 So, given that many sufferers are unemployed and State benefits aren’t that easy to get with this illness, private treatment is simply not an option for a lot of people.
 Typically, health insurance policies will not cover this condition.